aasousa/aasousa/README.md

 ## 🚀 About Me

-Backend engineer with 5+ years building educational platforms at scale.
+Fullstack engineer with 5+ years building educational platforms at scale.
 I specialize in **Laravel**, **Moodle plugin development**, and **REST API design** for LMS environments — currently serving 10,000+ students at UNINTA, one of Brazil's largest private universities.